 A entirely new treatment for chronic migraine and headaches reduces the frequency of headaches by as much as 50-percent.

-According to Neurologist Lauren Sharett of Culicchia Neurological Clinic, many of her patients have seen unprecedented relief from migraines using a monthly or quarterly self-injection, and with significantly fewer side effects than oral medications.
+Many patients of Culicchia Neurological Clinic have seen unprecedented relief from migraines using a monthly or quarterly self-injection, and with significantly fewer side effects than oral medications.
 The drugs now available to patients are anti-CGRP antibody treatments and include Aimovig, Emgality and Ajovy.

 In your body you have CGRP (calcitonin gene-related peptide), and CGRP receptors.
 The CGRP attaches to and activates the receptor; this activation is thought to play a key role in provoking migraines and headaches.
 The new drugs block the CGRP receptor so CGRP cannot attach to it, thereby preventing a headache.